verana-labs/verifiable-trust-vpr-spec/spec.md

 - `doc_digest_sri` (string) (*mandatory*): MUST be a valid digest_sri as specified in [integrity of related resources spec](https://www.w3.org/TR/vc-data-model-2.0/#integrity-of-related-resources).
 Example: `sha384-MzNNbQTWCSUSi0bbz7dbua+RcENv7C6FvlmYJ1Y+I727HsPOHdzwELMYO9Mz68M26`.

 :::note
-It is not a problem if several Trust Registries are created with the same Ecosystem DID.
-Identifier of a Trust Registry is its id, and the Verifiable Trust Spec includes the id of the Trust Registry in the DID Document.
+It is not a problem if several trust registries are created with the same ecosystem DID.
+Identifier of a `TrustRegistry` is its id, and the Verifiable Trust Spec includes the id of the `TrustRegistry` in the DID Document.
 DID unique constraint is then not needed.
 :::

 ###### [MOD-TR-MSG-1-2-2] Create New Trust Registry fee checks